 The TLA Network offers a Certification in Transformative Language Arts Foundations.
 This certification is an introduction to TLA in theory and practice with opportunities for reflecting and acting on ethical work and sound facilitation, community networking, and TLA in action.
-To learn more, read our answers to common questions about the certification here, and also learn about how a partnership with Goddard College benefits people who receive the certification.
+To learn more, read our answers to common questions about the certification here.

 Read more in this TLA Network blog post.

 If interested, please submit a short application.
 Once approved, you have two years to complete these requirements.
 NOTE: these requirements apply to anyone accepted into this certification after 1/9/20.
 People previously accepted and in process are grandmothered into older requirements (two instead of three required classes and other minor changes):

 *Successful completion entails finishing at least 80% of all assignments, which include posting responses to exercises, questions, and each week, responses to at least three peers’ posts.

 Once you complete the requirements, you will receive a certificate, verifying that you have completed the TLA Foundations certification.
 More information in this blog post.